Mario Alexandre · March 26, 2026 · token-savings auto-scatter sinc-llm

 How I Measured Exchange Rate

-Exchange rate = total assistant responses / total user prompts.
-Simple ratio.
-For the baseline (pre-hook), I looked at the previous week's logs.
+Exchange rate means total assistant responses divided by total user prompts.
+It is a simple ratio.
+For the baseline (the week before the hook), I checked the logs from the prior week.
 Same workflow, same agent pipelines, no scatter hook.
-4.2 assistant responses per user prompt on average.
+The average was 4.2 assistant responses for every user prompt.

-During the 7-day test period with the scatter hook active, 21,194 user prompts generated 33,133 assistant responses.
-That's 1.56 — and it was still declining through the week as the hook warmed up and I tuned the scatter template.
-I project it stabilizes around 1.4-1.6 at full steady state.
+During the 7-day test, the scatter hook was on.
+My 21,194 user prompts produced 33,133 assistant responses.
+That gives a rate of 1.56.
+The rate kept dropping through the week as the hook warmed up and I tuned the scatter template.
+I expect it will settle between 1.4 and 1.6 once fully stable.

 How I Projected the Baseline Cost

-The difference — $1,588.56 — is real.
-It's reflected in my Anthropic billing dashboard.
-I'm not extrapolating from a small sample.
+The difference of $1,588.56 is real.
+It shows up in my Anthropic billing dashboard.
+I am not guessing from a small sample.

 The SNR Measurement

 SNR (signal-to-noise ratio) of prompts: 0.003 before scatter, 0.855 after.
-This is the ratio of specification-relevant content (on-topic information in all 6 bands) to noise (ambiguity, underspecification, missing bands).
-I measured this across 275 prompt-response pairs manually rated for quality alignment.
+This is the ratio of useful content (on-topic information in all 6 bands) to noise (ambiguity, missing detail, missing bands).
+I measured this across 275 prompt-response pairs.
+I rated each one by hand for quality.

-0.003 is near-zero signal.
-My raw prompts were almost entirely noise from the model's perspective — so ambiguous and underspecified that the model had to generate clarifying questions to make progress.
-0.855 is near-perfect signal — the model has almost everything it needs to answer correctly on the first try.
+A score of 0.003 is almost zero signal.
+My raw prompts were almost all noise from the model's point of view.
+They were so vague and incomplete that the model had to ask clarifying questions just to move forward.
+A score of 0.855 is close to perfect signal.
+The model has almost everything it needs to answer correctly on the first try.

 Why I'm Publishing This

-Because extraordinary claims require evidence.
-"I saved $1,588 in one week" sounds like marketing.
-I want you to have the numbers, understand the methodology, and be able to verify it yourself if you implement the hook.
+Big claims need evidence.
+"I saved $1,588 in one week" sounds like a sales pitch.
+I want you to have the real numbers.
+I want you to understand how I measured them.
+And I want you to be able to verify them yourself if you use the hook.

-The logging system that generated these numbers is part of the open-source package.
-You can run it on your own workflow and get your own measurements.
-Leave a comment and I'll send the GitHub link.
+The logging system that made these numbers is part of the open-source package.
+You can run it on your own workflow and get your own results.
+Leave a comment and I will send you the GitHub link.